Framing Unionization on Facebook: Communication around Representation Elections in the United States: Related Work

 \subsection{NLRB Election Data}

-The National Labor Relations Board (NLRB) election data has been widely used to study the dynamics of unionization in the United States.
-A central line of research has focused on identifying predictors of union success.
+The National Labor Relations Board (NLRB) election data has been widely used to study unionization dynamics in the United States, particularly predictors of union success.
 Early work by~\citet{maranto1987effect} highlights union size, internal democracy, strike activity, and centralized decision-making as key determinants of certification outcomes.
-Extending this perspective,~\citet{ferguson2008eyes} builds a sequential model of organizing, tracing the process from election petitions to first contracts, and identifies union size and unfair labor practice charges as critical factors across stages.
+Extending this perspective,~\citet{ferguson2008eyes} models organizing as a sequential process from petitions to first contracts, highlighting union size and unfair labor practice charges as critical across stages.